 a.
 RATES

+(1) Rate for 30/60 Committed Scheduling

+This rate is applicable to customers taking Balancing Service that commit to receive BPA’s 30-minute signal for each 60-minute schedule period (30/60 committed scheduling) and submit schedules that are consistent with the signal or that result in less imbalance for the scheduling period.

+$X.XX per kilowatt per month

-(1) Rate for 30/15 Committed Scheduling
+(2) Rate for 30/15 Committed Scheduling

 This rate is applicable to customers taking Balancing Service that commit to receive BPA’s 30-minute signal for each 15-minute schedule period (30/15 committed scheduling) and submit schedules that are consistent with the signal or that result in less imbalance for the scheduling period.